bowale01/Karpenter/Karpenter/README.md

 How Karpenter Works
 Karpenter takes a different approach to autoscaling than the standard cluster autoscaler.

+#Main differnce between Cluster Austo scalar and KUstomise
+Scope:
+Cluster Autoscaler operates at the node level, adding or removing entire nodes to meet the overall demand.
+Karpenter operates at the workload level, allowing for finer-grained resource allocation based on defined workload profiles.
+Customization:
+While Cluster Autoscaler provides some basic configuration options, Karpenter provides more advanced customization through resource classes tailored to specific workload needs.

 standard cluster autoscaler  add or removing nodes based on demand,

 Karpenter  :- provisions nodes based on application requirements.
 This means that it can optimize resource utilization and reduce costs.